Driving to Big White - Parking is Free!

 Tips for the Road

 Speed limits are for dry conditions.
-Keep in mind that it can take about three times as long, or as far, to stop on snow and ice than it does on dry pavement.
+Weather in the alpine can change quickly to become wet or even snowy.
+Keep in mind that it can take about three times as long, or as far, to stop in wet conditions than it does on dry pavement.
 Keep at least three times normal distance between you and the car in front.

 - Be extra cautious in danger zones: intersections, lane changes, turns, stops.